-- Females lay from 50 to 200 eggs and remain in the burrow with them until they hatch unless she didn’t store enough fat and starves.
+- Females lay from 50 to 200 eggs depending on the camel spider’s size and remain in the burrow with them until they hatch unless she didn’t store enough fat and starves.

-- These animals are nocturnal hunters and avoid going out in the day because of the intense heat.
+- These animals are nocturnal hunters and avoid going out during the day because of the intense heat.

 - They can grow to be six inches long.
 Not surprisingly, the ‘giant camel spider’ is one of the biggest.

-This creature got its name based on the myth that it eats the insides of a camel’s stomach.
-This is not true.
-But the name has stuck with it despite the busted myth, making the name camel spider a bit misleading.
+Based on a common myth that it eats the insides of a camel’s stomach, camel spiders are the subject of many exaggerated stories.
+The camel stomach legend is not true -but the name has stuck with it despite the busted myth, making the name camel spider a bit misleading.

 There are more than 1,000 species of this spider.
 Galeodes arab, Galeodes caspius, Galeodes granti, and Paragaleodes are just a few examples.

-A camel spider is tan and dark brown in color with small hairs on its body.
+Camel spiders are tan and dark brown in color with small hairs on their bodies.
 The fine hairs on the body of a camel spider help to insulate it from the desert heat.
 The coloration of a camel spider helps it to blend into the dry, hot environment around them.
 This can help it stay clear of predators.

 While it has eight legs, some people mistakenly think it has ten because camel spiders have two long pedipalps (a second pair of appendages) near their mouths.
 They use these to find and pull in their prey.

-The size of this spider ranges from 3 to 6 inches long.
+The camel spider’s size ranges from 3 to 6 inches long.
 It weighs about two ounces.
 If you put three golf tees on the ground end to end you would be looking at the length of a six-inch camel spider.
 Hold a tennis ball in your hand and you are holding something that’s about the same weight as a two-ounce camel spider.
 The camel spider is one of the biggest spiders in the world.